frankheat/offsecnotes/content/web/vulnerabilities/prototype pollution/index.md

 {{< /details >}}

 {{< hint style=warning >}}
-**Warning**: It's easy to unintentionally cause a denial-of-service (DoS), making testing in production risky.
+It's easy to unintentionally cause a denial-of-service (DoS), making testing in production risky.
 In addition, once a server-side prototype is polluted, the change persists for the entire lifetime of the Node process, with no way to reset it.
 {{< /hint >}}

 **Detection - (polluted property reflection)**